PanditAdityaJi/pf1/src/content/pages/about.md

 ![Alt text for image](/about.jpeg)

-## Aditya Sharma - Electrical Grad
+## Aditya Sharma - Electronics Grad

-**Greetings!** I'm Aditya Sharma, a  core electrical engineer with a deep passion for technology and innovation.
+**Greetings!** I'm Aditya, a  core electronics & electrical engineer with a deep passion for technology and innovation.
 ## Skills and Expertise

-Expertise spanning robotics, IoT, nanotechnology, **RF** and **analog circuit design**, and **embedded systems**, complemented by a strong foundation in classical, nuclear, and plasma physics.
-Proficient in simulation environments including ROS, Gazebo, and open Monte Carlo methods, enabling robust design and analysis across diverse technological domains.
+Expertise spanning worked on CNT in **Nanotech**, Designing circuits for **RF** & **Analog** systems, to work with firmware, RTOS, and protocols of **Embedded systems**, and enhancing **Robot Choreography** in robotics, also complemented by a strong foundation in **Nuclear**, and **Plasma** physics.
+Proficient in simulation environments enabling robust design and analysis across diverse technological domains.

 ## Innovation and Problem-Solving

-I have hands-on experience with FPGA-based AI, real-time SDR systems, and biosensors.
-I leverage simulation environments like ROS, Gazebo, and open Monte Carlo methods to design, analyze, and optimize complex systems efficiently.
+I have hands-on experience with FPGA-based, real-time SDR systems, and biosensors.
+I leverage testing simulation environments like TCAD for biosensors, and open Monte Carlo methods to design, analyze, and optimize complex systems of nuclear reactors.

-## Global Perspective, Local Impact
+## Interested/Open to:

-Living in Estonia has not only influenced my appreciation for nature and culture but has also shaped my approach to web development.
-I understand the importance of creating digital solutions that resonate with local audiences while maintaining a global perspective.
+A research assistant/intern position at a Semiconductor, Embedded(RF/Analog), or Physics(Plasma/Nuclear) area.

-## Continuous Learning
+If you want to collaborate on research papers, Articles, etc.

-The dynamic nature of the tech industry inspires me to stay up-to-date with the latest trends and advancements.
-I'm always eager to expand my skill set and embrace emerging technologies that enhance the functionality and aesthetics of the websites I create.
+Cool Projects.

 ## Collaboration and Communication